Skip to content

 The range that gets quoted without reasoning

 Every personal finance source says "3 to 6 months of expenses in an emergency fund".
 Almost none of them explain why the range exists or how to pick within it.
-The right answer is specific to your situation — and some people should hold less than 3 months; some should hold 12+.
+One approach is specific to your situation — and some people should hold less than 3 months; some should hold 12+.
 This calculator gives you the arithmetic; this section tells you how to think about the target.

 What actually goes into the "expenses" figure